The International Six Days Enduro is an annual off-road FIM World Championship competition for national teams.

 The U.S. ISDE World Trophy Team also finished runner-up in 2014 with Kailub Russell, Charlie Mullins, Zach Osborne, Thad Duvall, Michael Brown and Taylor Robert on the team.
 The 2008 team started the final day of that year’s competition in fourth place behind Finland, but five solid final moto special test finishes propelled the team to a podium finish.

-The U.S. Women’s World Trophy Team has finished first in its class twice.
-The team claimed the first-ever Women’s World Trophy in 2007 and won another title in 2019.
+The U.S. Women’s World Trophy Team has finished first in its class four times.
+The team claimed the first-ever Women’s World Trophy in 2007 and it wasn’t until 2019 another title was won.
+Since 2019 the US women trophy dominated the class only losing out in 2022 due to injury of Brandy Richards.

 The U.S. Junior Trophy Team claim class championships in 1991, 2006 and 2014.
 In 1973, the U.S. ISDE team won what was then called the Silver Vase, a secondary team competition without any age restriction.
 Since then, the Silver Vase has become the Junior Trophy division, designed to reward performances by younger riders.
 The first American victory in the junior class took place the only ISDE that’s been held in the United States, while the 1991 Junior Trophy triumph, with the team of Steve Hatch, Jimmy Lewis, Davis Rhodes, and Chris Smith, occured in Czechoslovakia.
 In 2006, the Junior Trophy Team included AMA Hall of Famer Kurt Caselli, Ricky Dietrich, David Pearson, and Russell Bobbitt.
 That event was held in New Zealand’s Kinleith Forest and featured hundreds of miles of cold, windy and rainy single- and two-track trails.